awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 ### 1.2 Checking for existing service-linked roles

-**If you are attending an in-person workshop and were provided with an AWS account by the instructor**: Skip this step and go to directly to step [Create the "deployment machine"](#create_statemachine).
+**If you are attending an in-person workshop and were provided with an AWS account by the instructor**: Skip this step and go directly to step [Create the "deployment machine"](#create_statemachine).

 **If you are using your own AWS account**: [Follow these steps](Documentation/Service_Linked_Roles.md#exist_service_linked_roles), and then return here and resume with the following instructions.